 3. Tequila Sour

-Whiskey sour fans may be hesitant of this drink, but we’re here to assure you that National Tequila Day is the best time to get out of your comfort zone!
-The lemon and lime flavors compliment the tequila nicely and this recipe also has a variation for vegans.
+Whiskey sour fans may be hesitant about this drink, but we’re here to assure you that National Tequila Day is the best time to get out of your comfort zone!
+The lemon and lime flavors complement the tequila nicely and this recipe also has a variation for vegans.